 Do I have to make an appointment for a nail trim?

-No, we provide nail trims as a walk in service during our business hours, however please note that proof of rabies vaccine is required for all services.
+Yes an appointment is needed, we provide nail trims during our business hours, please note that proof of rabies vaccine is required for all services.

 Does it make a difference if I use different groomers?